usc-sail/fed-ser-leakage/README.md

 ## So how easy is the attack?

-The short answer is: inferring gender of the client using the shared model updates is a trivial task when training the SER model in both FedSGD and FedAvg.
+The short answer is: inferring gender (UAR score in the table) of the client using the shared model updates is a trivial task when training the SER model in both FedSGD and FedAvg.

 <p align="center"><img src="results/attack_result.png" width="450"></p>

 ## So which layer leaks most information in this attack?

-The short answer is: the shared updates between feature input and first dense layer.
+The short answer is: the shared updates between feature input and first dense layer (UAR score in the table).

 <p align="center"><img src="results/attack_layer_result.png"></p>

 ## So will the dropout decrease the attack performance?

-The short answer is: the increased dropout makes the attack stronger in this attack.
+The short answer is: the increased dropout makes the attack stronger in this attack (UAR score in the table).

 <p align="center"><img src="results/attack_dropout.png"></p>